RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-01-08-newsletter.md

 * [Web apps with the power of Python](https://sorse.github.io/programme/software-demos/event-034/) - February 3, 2021, 16:00 – 17:00 UTC

-#### Lunch bytes
+#### LunchBytes
-[Lunch bytes](https://rse.shef.ac.uk/community/lunch-bytes/) is a monthly series of short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure.
+[LunchBytes](https://rse.shef.ac.uk/community/lunch-bytes/) is a monthly series of short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure.
 Through these talks we come together as a community to discuss best practices and useful methods/tools.

 If you're interested in curating a session or giving a talk, get in touch at: lunchbytes-organisers-group@sheffield.ac.uk

-##### Upcoming Lunch bytes
+##### Upcoming LunchBytes
 * [LunchBytes #4: Data Visualisation](https://rse.shef.ac.uk/events/LunchBytes-2021-01-13.html) - 12:00 Wednesday 13th January, online Google meet.
   This month, we have talks on plotting data in time using video, the use of Shiny to develop interactive web interfaces to represent